Student Handbook: Safety and Security

 During snow emergencies, the City of Boston "snow ban" parking regulations will also apply to Wheelock open parking lots.
 Cars that are not removed will be towed.

 There is no parking in the Admission parking lot at any time.
-This open lot is located between Peabody Hall and the 65 Pilgrim Road garage.
+This open lot is located at 85 Pilgrim Road between Peabody Hall and the 65 Pilgrim Road garage.

 There are marked disability parking spaces in the 25 Pilgrim Open Lot, 65 Pilgrim Road garage, and 43 Hawes Street Open Lot.
 These spaces require a valid HP plate or tag.